 - Ikea Klack tray

-- Divided trays – you can buy these from the Dollar tree store, or simply use cutlery drawer trays, veggie dip trays or muffin trays
+- Divided trays – you can buy these from the Lakeshore Learning, or simply use cutlery drawer trays, veggie dip trays or muffin trays

 - From Jennifer crayon holder (fits Stockmar and Filana beeswax crayons)

 - Muji acrylic pencil holder